kikofernandez/programmingfightclub/grasp-principles.md

 **Exercise** Write the main class and show that the method performs a dynamic dispatch based on the classes.

-**Exercise** The code given above (Listing 1.4.2) users inheritance.
+**Exercise** The code given above (Listing 1.6.2) users inheritance.
 Implement the same functionality using interfaces.
 What are the benefits and drawbacks of this design and implementation decisions?

 (Note: this is distinct for Python because there's no interface etc. Think how would you explain it in python)

-Python is a dynamic language with a weak type system.
+Python is a dynamic language with strong typing.
 This means the language assigns types at runtime, but you as a developer won't get any type error at compilation time.
 In Python polymorphism is always given and you as developer are in charge of ending that the methods you call exist or you will get a runtime error.
 As we said, the are no interfaces that we are bound to and python supports what's called duck typing, which is an idea much closer to how things work in real life.
 Let me show this with an example: you can read articles, news, cereal boxes and anything that has text.
 In Java you are bound by the type of object you are but in Python you are bound to the behaviour you have.
 A method call on `newspaper. hasText()` and `cerealBox.hasText()` works in Python independent from their type; Java would make this work only when they belong to the sand type or interface.
 For this reason, Python is more expressive in this regard, although it sacrifices static typing guarantees and forces the developer to either handle exceptions or crash and burn at runtime if the object on which the program calls the method `hasText()` does not provide such behaviour.

 **Exercise** write the code depicted on Figure Yyy in Python.
 Do not forget to handle exceptional cases.